-More information can be found in [App98, Ch 18.4].
+Related information can be found in [App98, Ch 18.4], from which this lecture derives.

 2 Array-Bounds Checks

 In unsafe languages like C, the compiler does not have to take any precautions against array access out of bounds, because C does not define what happens in that case.
 Thus, it's not the compiler's fault if weird things happen, and every implementation is automatically declared to conform to the C standard.